Views from Mt Hikurangi

-Mt Hikurangi is an alpine environment (summit 1752 m).
+Mt Hikurangi is an alpine environment (1752 m).
 The weather is unpredictable and can change rapidly.
-You can expect rain, fog, cloud, strong winds, snow and extreme cold at any time of the year.
+Expect rain, fog, cloud, strong winds, snow and extreme cold at any time of the year.
 Be prepared to turn back if weather conditions deteriorate.

 This track is designed for walking during daylight hours only and is not safe to attempt in poor visibility.

 The last 400 m is a scree slope.
 It's steep with unstable footing - extreme care is required.

 Take warm and waterproof clothing, some form of communication, carry water and food.

 Use map NZTopo50 BE44 Te Puia Springs.
 These can be purchased from local map stockists.